National Institute of Mass Communication and Journalism

 NIMCJ, formerly National Institute of Mass Communications and Journalism, Ahmedabad is a higher education institute for Mass Communication in India.
 It was established by Vishwa Samvad Education Foundation in 2007.
-It is located at Bodakdev, Sarkhej Gandhinager Highway, the western Indian city of Ahmedabad.
+It is located at Bodakdev, Sarkhej–Gandhinagar Highway, the western Indian city of Ahmedabad.
 NIMCJ is the pioneer institute to introduce Radio Journalism and Digital Media in media academics in Gujarat.
-The institute is recognized by Gujarat University.
+The institute is affiliated to Gujarat University.

 History

 NIMCJ was established in 2007 by Vishwa Samvad Education Foundation.